fogbender/b2b-saaskit/README.md

 What's happening here?

 - `createTRPCRouter` creates a new router mounted in `appRouter`.
 Routers can be nested ad infinitum.
+- `publicProcedure` is a way to add a remote call that doesn't perform any authentication or other checks.
+For examples of procedure builders that do perform additional checks or invoke middlewares see `authProcedure` and `orgProcedure` in `src/lib/trpc/trpc.ts`.
-- `publicProcedure` is a regular function that doesn't have any middleware (XXX explain).
-(Check out `authProcedure` and `orgProcedure` in `src/lib/trpc/trpc.ts` for inspiration.)
-The main way middleware is used is by adding data to the `ctx` object and performing checks like making sure that the user has access to the requested resource.
+- tRPC middlewares add data to the `ctx` object and perform checks like making sure that the user has access to the requested resource.
 - `query` and `mutation` correspond to `useQuery` and `useMutation` in TanStack Query, respectively.
 You can think of these as `GET` and `POST` requests.
 - We are using a simple variable to store the counter value to illustrate that it lives outside the frontend code.
 In a real app, similar functionality would be handled by a database, to persist data across frontend nodes and server restarts.
 - We are using `await new Promise((resolve) => setTimeout(resolve, 300));` to simulate network latency - useful for testing loading states during development.